SciYu/RL_project/README.md

-# OFENet Model
+# Our Model
-OFENet is a feature extractor network for low-dimensional data to improve performance of Reinforcement Learning.
+We propose a feature extractor network for low-dimensional data to improve performance of Reinforcement Learning.
 It can be combined with algorithms such as PPO, DDPG, TD3, and SAC. (ref: http://www.merl.com/research/license/OFENet)

 This repository contains OFENet implementation, RL algorithms, and hyperparameters.